 - Enfamil Premature Infant Formula 20 Cal with Iron

 - Enfamil Premature Infant Formula 24 Cal High Protein

 - Enfamil Premature Infant Formula 24 Cal with Iron

 - Enfamil Premature Infant Formula 30 Cal with Iron

 Isn’t A Human Milk Fortifier Made From Human Milk?

-No, despite the name, human milk fortifiers are not made from human breast milk.
-Instead, human milk fortifiers are made from cow's milk.
-Several of the current lawsuits filed allege that Abbott Laboratories and Mead Johnson Nutrition use this title to deliberately mislead consumers into believing that these are safe, human milk based products.
+No. Despite the name, human milk fortifiers are not made from human breast milk.
+Instead, they are made from cow’s milk.
+Some of the current lawsuits allege that Abbott Laboratories and Mead Johnson Nutrition use this name to deliberately mislead consumers into believing that these are safe, human milk-based products.

 Have Any Similac Or Enfamil Formulas Been Recalled?

 No, there have been no recalls of Similac or Enfamil baby formulas.
 This, however, doesn’t mean that the products aren’t causing harm to premature babies.